1.7. Program Data

 Identifier Rules.
 Programmer-created identifiers or names must conform to a few rules and recommendations.

 1 The term automatic variable was introduced with the ALGOL programming language and is generally applied to all languages derived from it, including C++.
 A more common term is local variable; a less common term is stack variable.
 We'll cover the underlying principles justifying these terms in later chapters.
-(See Glosary: Automatic variables for more detail).
+(See Glossary: Automatic variables for more detail).